radareorg/radare2/DEVELOPERS.md

 See the `README.md` file in that repository for further information.

-The existing test coverage can always do with improvement, so if you can contribute additions tests that would be gratefully accepted.
+The existing test coverage can always do with improvement.
+So if you can contribute additions tests, that would be gratefully accepted.

 ## Reporting bugs